COF-RyLopez/ArcGISPro-GeoParquet-Addin/README.md

 2. Layers are named based on the Overture Maps theme and geometry type
 3. All attributes are preserved in their original structure

+#### Step 5: Multi-File Feature Connection (Optional)
+1. After loading multiple datasets, you'll be prompted to create an MFC
+2. Choose your preferred location for the MFC file
+3. This enables more efficient workflows when working with multiple related datasets
+4. The MFC appears in your Catalog for easy access and management

 ### Advanced Features

 - **Spatial Filtering**: Reduces data volume by filtering to your area of interest